JRhin/languages-semantic-topological-analysis/README.md

 \end{gather}
 $$

-By plotting the signal over the graph defined by the Mapper Algorithm we can notice that the signal seems to be captured by the topology of the semantic space:
+By plotting the signal over the graph defined by the Mapper Algorithm we can notice that it seems to be captured by the topology of the semantic space:

 <p float="left">
   <img src="./img/alt.atheism_toxicity.png" width="250" />